Hariclea Darclée: Career

 She continued her studies in Paris under Jean-Baptiste Faure.
 She married a young officer, Iorgu Hartulari, and became known for a while as Hariclea Hartulari-Darclée, Darclée being the nom de théâtre she adopted when she made her debut at the Paris Opéra in 1888 as Marguerite in Charles Gounod's Faust.
 In 1889, she replaced Adelina Patti as Juliette in Gounod's Roméo et Juliette, to increasing acclaim.

 In 1890, Darclée scored a great success in her La Scala debut as Chimène in Jules Massenet’s Le Cid, and was immediately engaged by all the leading Italian theatres.
 Highlights of her later career in Italy from 1890 on included the world-premières of the part of Odalea in Antônio Carlos Gomes' Condor at La Scala in Milan in 1891, the title-role in Alfredo Catalani's La Wally at the same theater in 1892, Luisa in Pietro Mascagni's I Rantzau at the Teatro della Pergola in Florence in 1892, and the title roles in Pietro Mascagni's Iris and Giacomo Puccini's Tosca, both at Teatro Costanzi in Rome in 1899 and 1900, respectively.

 Between 1893 and 1910 she appeared frequently in Moscow, Saint Petersburg, Lisbon, Barcelona, Madrid, and Buenos Aires.
 She was very popular in Spain and South America, where she participated in many local premières of new operas by Puccini, Mascagni, and Massenet.

-Among the many roles she portrayed are Gilda in Rigoletto, Ophélie in Hamlet, Valentine in Les Huguenots, Violetta in La traviata, Desdemona in Otello, Mimì in La bohème, Santuzza in Cavalleria Rusticana, and the title roles in Manon, Manon Lescaut, Aida, and Carmen.
+Among the many roles she portrayed are Gilda in Rigoletto, Ophélie in Hamlet, Valentine in Les Huguenots, Violetta in La traviata (for which she was particularly praised by the composer himself), Desdemona in Otello, Mimì in La bohème, Santuzza in Cavalleria Rusticana, and the title roles in Manon, Manon Lescaut, Aida, and Carmen.
 The last performance of her career was as Juliette in Roméo et Juliette at the Teatro Lirico in Milan in 1918.

 Personal life

-Darclée's son was composer Ion Hartulari-Darclée (1886–1969), who was known particularly as a writer of operettas.
-Both she and her son are interred in Bucharest's Bellu Cemetery.
+Darclée's son was composer Ion Hartulari-Darclée, who was known particularly as a writer of operettas.

+Recordings

+In 1905, Darclée visited the Milan studio of the Italian record label Fonotipia to record excerpts from some of her signature roles.
+The resulting recording session produced discs of arias from Tosca, Don Pasquale, Iris, Cavalleria Rusticana and La Traviata.
+None of these recordings were ever released and only the Tosca, Don Pasquale and Cavalleria recordings are properly documented.
+It is assumed that all copies of these recordings were destroyed in the Allied bombings of Berlin (along with an entire Fonotipia warehouse) in World War II, although some claim that at least one or two of them have survived (one was reportedly listed in an auction at Christie's Auction House in 1992, but quietly withdraw before the auction date).
+Later on in 1911, Darclée made two private recordings of two short Romanian folk songs; at present, these remain the only surviving records of Darclée's voice.